 What can Potato Starch be Used for?

 Just like most other starches, potato starch is often used as a thickener.
 You might find it being used in soups or sauces.
-Also, you can find it being used in cookies or cakes to replace (part of) the wheat flour.
+Also, you can find it being used in cookies or cakes to replace (part of) the wheat flour (we tested that more extensively here).
 This tends to give very brittle (sandy) cookies and lighter cakes compared to using just regular wheat flour (thanks to the lower protein content).

 Did you know though, that some of the major users of potato starch aren’t food manufacturers?
 On the contrary, potato starch is used a lot by both the paper and glue (adhesives) industry!